RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 :::

 It's all so easy in Python.
-The tools are very consistent and I find it wasy to find examples with a simple search.
+The tools are very consistent and I find it easy to find examples with a simple search.

 ## Polynomial Linear Regression in ML.NET